alex-r-bigelow/hanpuku/README.md

 You should now be able to launch Illustrator and open the Hanpuku extension window.

 ### Troubleshooting
-If encounter problems, please file an issue with the following information:
+If encounter problems, please file an issue!
+If possible, include the following information:
+- Let me know what approaches you tried to install hanpuku, and what happened
 - Include the version of Illustrator that you're running on ("Illustrator CC" -> "About Illustrator...")
-- Assuming you've done Step 2, you should be able to navigate to [http://localhost:8088](http://localhost:8088).
-There you should see an "index.html" link—if you click it, it will bring up Chrome's developer tools in the regular browser window.
+- If you get far enough to see the hanpuku window (even if it's blank) try navigating to [http://localhost:8088](http://localhost:8088).
+There you *should* see an "index.html" link—if you click it, it will bring up Chrome's developer tools in the regular browser window.
 Please report any errors you see on the Console.

 See Hanpuku in action: